Shirley91/120-Data-Science-Interview-Questions/data-analysis.md

     - It depends on your model.
 If your model suffers from high bias, getting more data won’t improve your test results beyond a point.
 You’d need to add more features, etc.
   - Practically,
     - Also there’s a tradeoff between having more data and the additional storage, computational power, memory it requires.
 Hence, always think about the cost of having more data.
-#### 5. What are advantages of plotting your data before per- forming analysis?
+#### 5. What are advantages of plotting your data before performing analysis?
   - 1) Data sets have errors.
 You won't find them all but you might find some, e.g. That 212 year old man.
 That 9 foot tall woman.
   - 2) Variables can have skewness, outliers etc. Then the arithmetic mean might not be useful, which means the standard deviation isn't useful.
   - 3) Variables can be multimodal!
 If a variable is multimodal then anything based on its mean or median is going to be suspect.